supposedly/nutshell/README.md

 ```

 Individual cellstates of a transition may be prefixed with a compass direction for clarity, and a *range* of compass directions
-can be indicated using double..dots; this can displace repetition of a given cellstate.
+can be indicated using double..dots; this can be used in place of repetition of a given cellstate.
 ```rb
 # Nutshell
 neighborhood: von Neumann